AstraZeneca/KAZU/docs/quickstart.rst

 Make sure you've installed Kazu correctly as above, and have set the ``KAZU_MODEL_PACK`` variable as described in the Model Pack section above.

+The below code assumes a standard ``.py`` file (or console), if you wish to use a notebook, see the below section.

 .. code-block:: python

     import hydra